-I had the opportunity to speak with Peter Bil’ak of Typotheque about the Fedra Sans Inuktitut project, his approach to teaching type design, creating fonts, and his unique goals for elevating typography.
+I had the opportunity to speak with Peter Bil’ak about the Fedra Sans Inuktitut project, his approach to teaching type design, creating fonts, and his unique goals for elevating typography.

-TS: Before we dive into Typotheque’s work and the Inuktitut Fedra Sans project, could you tell me a little bit about what got you into typography?
+Before we dive into Typotheque’s work and the Inuktitut Fedra Sans Inuktitut project, could you tell me a little bit about what got you into typography?

 When we’re just talking, there is a lot of extra information in that conversation — my accent, background noise, everything that cannot be committed to paper.
 This is where type and typography can step in and provide extra information.
 I’m interested in this emotional, personal aspect of typography.